aws-samples/emr-studio-notebook-examples/CONTRIBUTING.md

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

+## Adding an Example

+Any new example must be added in the `examples` directory.
+When adding a new example, there are several things to consider as you implement:

+### Added Value
+As an official learning resource, it is important that any new examples add value to our learning resources.
+This means that it should not duplicate an existing example.

+### Introduction Structure

+* The example must have a descriptive `file name` and `title` that clearly defines it’s usage and the `topics` that it would cover.
+Follow a file naming pattern - feature/function`-`app/lib.ipynb
+* The example must have a `Prerequisites` markdown that lists the installations required before executing the notebook as is attached to a cluster.
+For eg: EMR applications required like Hive, Presto, etc.
+* The example must have an `Introduction` markdown that explains the basics of the topics covered in the notebook.
+The introduction should include links to relevant aws public docs and data sets used in the notebook.
+* Every `code cell` must be preceded by a `markdown cell` that clearly explains the following code cell in detail and provides any additional usage or information.
+* Text portions of notebooks should follow the AWS Style Guide (https://alpha-docs-aws.amazon.com/awsstyleguide/latest/styleguide/Welcome.html) and guidelines for service names. (https://w.amazon.com/bin/view/AWSDocs/editing/service-names/)
+* Assume only the knowledge that a beginner data scientist would have.
+Don’t assume that the reader is an experienced coder or has a rigorous technical background.

+### Code Cells Structure

+* The example should not contain any sensitive information like security groups/subnets, passwords, etc in any of the code or markdown cells.
+* The kernel that you use to write your notebook must be named exactly the same as one of the default kernels that ships with EMR notebooks.
+The best way to avoid this problem is to actually author your notebook file within a EMR Notebook.
+* It's preferred that the cell outputs be left empty.
+Use `Edit` and `Clear All` before submitting a PR.

+### Testing
+The example must be tested using an EMR Notebook and should have successfully run when attached to a cluster.

+### Style and Formatting
+We strive to keep all the examples consistent in style and formatting and as idiomatic as possible.
+This hopefully makes navigating examples easier for users.

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.